-Well there’s no short answer (other than “it depends”).
+There’s no short answer.
 To an extent it’s about what you believe, but you also need to consider what’s going to work for you and your kids.
-We outline the main schools of thought, and different approaches later in this post, but here’s a quick overview of the general pros and cons:
+Here’s a quick overview of the general pros and cons.

 2. Arguments for paying for chores

-The main advantage of paying for chores is teaching kids that you have to ‘earn’ money, and that it doesn’t grow on trees.
-It’s a great lesson to prepare kids for the real world and can help instil a sense of pride and confidence if they manage to save a lot of money by working hard for it.
+The main advantage of paying for chores is teaching kids that you have to earn money.
+It’s a great lesson to prepare children for the real world and can help instil a sense of pride and confidence if they manage to save a lot of money by working for it.

-We hear tonnes of stories of how much more children appreciate their new toys, and look after them better, when they feel they’ve really earned them through weeks and weeks of dishwashing or raking the garden – and it’s great to see that sense of accomplishment.
+We hear tons of stories of how children appreciate their new toys more, and look after them better, when they feel they’ve really earned them through weeks and weeks of dishwashing or raking leaves in the garden; it’s great to see that sense of accomplishment.
 Ultimately, if you can make that connection between earning, saving and then spending, that’s a really powerful lesson.

-There’s also the undeniable truth that kids (well all of us really) respond pretty well to incentives, so dangling the carrot of cash can genuinely help you get the chores done around the house a lot quicker, and potentially with a lot less nagging too!
+There’s also the undeniable truth that kids respond pretty well to incentives, so dangling the carrot of cash can genuinely help you get the chores done around the house a lot more quickly, and sometimes with a lot less nagging!

 3. Arguments against paying for chores

-There’s also the potentially unfortunate side effect of instilling the idea that you only need to work if you’re being paid.
-We have heard stories of kids politely declining to take the bins out because they’ve already got enough money and don’t need to earn any more thank you very much – definitely something to avoid!
+Some people reject the idea of giving children work, almost on principle – we respect that position.
+With chores, there’s also the potential side effect of instilling the idea that you only need to work if you’re being paid.
+We have heard stories of kids politely declining to take the bins out because they’ve already got enough money and don’t need to earn any more, thank you very much.
+That’s something you might want to avoid.

-Lastly, there’s the idea that the main purpose of pocket money is to give your children experience of managing money, not earning it.
-You’re giving the child money each week to give them hands on experience of managing it, learning lessons about not spending it all at once, saving it up for a goal etc. So if you tie it chores, and they end up with no money, you’re denying them the chance to practice managing it (See Ron Leiber’s argument here).
+Also, some believe that the main purpose of pocket money is to give your children experience of managing their own funds.
+You’re giving your child money each week to offer them hands-on experience of controlling it, learning lessons about not spending it all at once, saving it up for a goal etc..
+You might want to avoid adding in chores here, just to keep thing simpler.

 4. Different approaches to giving pocket money for chores